-To date, JR East has increased the number of anemometers at the accident site between Sagoshi and Kita-Amarume Stations.
+JR East has increased the number of anemometers at the accident site between Sagoshi and Kita-Amarume Stations.
 In addition, for sections with operational restrictions due to strong winds, we established multiple anemometers as our new standard and increased the number of anemometers in locations where windbreak fences were installed.

-Additionally, by reconfirming the requirements for wind restrictions on sections of railway lines, using information from front-line employees, topography, and wind conditions of the areas, and adding new operation restriction sections, we are working to improve our safety observation network to counter the effects of these strong winds.
-Furthermore, by the end of March 2010, we had completed our planned increase and installation of anemometers on the lines.
+By reconfirming the requirements for wind restrictions on sections of railway lines, using information from front-line employees, topography, and wind conditions of the areas, and adding new operation restriction sections, we are working to improve our safety observation network to counter the effects of these strong winds.
+We completed our planned increase and installation of anemometers by the end of March 2010.
+With this reinforcement, since the accident, JR East had installed a total of 574 anemometers for its conventional and Shinkansen lines, and the total number of anemometers installed as of March 31, 2012 was 891: 733 on conventional lines and 158 on Shinkansen lines.

 As of Dec.
 25th, 2005: A As of Mar.
-31st, 2011: B Increase (B-A) Conventional lines 228 units 699 units +471 units Shinkansen Lines 89 units 158 units +69 units Total 317 units 857 units +540 units
+31st, 2012: B Increase (B-A) Conventional lines 228 units 733 units +505 units Shinkansen lines 89 units 158 units +69 units Total 317 units 891 units +574 units